KaushalWaray/DecStor/README.md

 ### The Vision: Decentralized Storage Marketplace (Filecoin/Arweave)

-To become a truly robust, scalable, and low-cost system, MetaDrive is designed to integrate directly with a decentralized storage marketplace like **Filecoin**.
+To become a truly robust, scalable, and low-cost system, DecStor is designed to integrate directly with a decentralized storage marketplace like **Filecoin**.

 -   **How it Works:** Instead of relying on a single company like Pinata, the app would allow users to pay for storage directly on an open, global marketplace.
     1. A user's file (already encrypted client-side) is offered to the Filecoin network.